karned-kommon/common-api/shared/docs/install.md

-# Local instalation for use the package
+# Local Installation to Use the Package

 1. Clone the repository to your computer:
     ```bash